Ebialc/Automatic-File-Sorter/README.md

 Usage
 1. Replace the downloads folder path

-Replace '/path/to/your/downloads/folder' with the actual path to your downloads folder in the script.
+Replace 'D:\Downloads' with the actual path to your downloads folder in the script.
 2. Run the script

 Run the script using Python (e.g., python organize_downloads.py).